 Some will obviously take umbrage with the accusation of AI merely being a way to cheat yourself to success, and there is one counter argument that is consistently, and I must say, often reflexively, brought up in response; "It's only a tool."

 Now, I do understand where this sentiment is coming from.
 All digital software that has been used to produce art or some form of image has at one point received criticism and been accused of being "fake" to some degree, and the counter argument has consistently been some variation of "it's only another tool."
-But does this apply to AI?
-It's another digital software people can use, yes, but can you actually consider it a tool like Clip Studio Paint or Photoshop (before it began it including generative AI that is).
+But does this really apply to AI?
+It's another digital software people can use, yes, but can you actually consider it a tool like Clip Studio Paint or Photoshop (before it began including generative AI that is).

 Isn't the whole point of AI software like ChatGPT and Midjourney that it will do nearly all the work for you?
 Isn't that their primary selling point?
 How then can it be classified as a tool?
 Even with a digital painting where the canvas, the brushes and the paints are all simulated, you still need a human hand to operate the mouse in order to put the brushstrokes on the blank page.
 Even a 3D modeler needs to move a cursor around to mold the desired shapes in the virtual world.
 There is intuition and skill involved.
 There is as much trial & error as would be on a physical painting.
 With AI you have none of this.

-"It doesn't matter what tools you're using" is a poor argument when you've eliminated the creative process altogether.
+"It doesn't matter what tools you're using" is a poor argument when you've eliminated the creative process altogether. |

 Having an AI make you a painting based on an idea is a like a kid convincing his dad to do his homework for him, then handing it in to the teacher the next day claiming it as their own.
 The kid didn't really do anything, and neither does prompters who rely on AI.
-Just like the kid didn't solve his math problems the they didn't make any decisions on composition, or the choice of colour, the software did it all for them.
+Just like the kid didn't solve his math problems they didn't make any decisions on composition, or the choice of colour, the software did it all for them.
 And were did the software get it all from in the first place?
 It got it from accumulated data gathered from millions of images online, images made by actual people through hard work.

 To be completely clear, I personally don't care if people make their art using a pencil, a paintbrush, or a computer mouse, but when someone sets out to create I expect them to Create.
-To let the computer do 99% of the work for them is to neglect ones moral responsibility to produce something for oneself.
-And if they have no interest in being an artist, if they feel no need to spend the time to learn the required skills, then that's fine, but they should at least have the decency to employ the people who do.
+To let the computer do 99% of the work for them is to neglect one's moral responsibility to produce something for oneself.
+And if they have no interest in being an artist, if they feel no need to spend the time to learn the required skills, then that's fine, but then they should at least have the decency to employ the people who do.

 AI INCENTIVISE GRIFTING AND DISCOURAGES GROWTH